ibexa/documentation-developer/docs/api/field_types_reference/measurementfield.md

 ### Input expectations

-To create a value, a Service of `Ibexa\Contracts\Measurement\MeasurementServiceInterface` type is required.
+To create a value, you use a service that implements `Ibexa\Contracts\Measurement\MeasurementServiceInterface` .
 You must inject the service directly with [dependency injection](../api/service_container.md).
 The service contains the following API endpoints:
 - `buildSimpleValue` that is used to handle a single value